Bambo

-Luís António Soares Cassamá, known as Bambo (born 22 October 1974) is a former Portuguese football player of Bissau-Guinean descent.
+Luis António Soares Cassamá, known as Bambo (born 22 October 1974) is a Portuguese former professional footballer who played as a forward.

-Club career
+Career

-He made his professional debut in the Primeira Liga for Boavista on 30 August 1992 as a late substitute in a 4–1 victory against Paços de Ferreira.
+Bambo made his professional debut in the Primeira Liga for Boavista on 30 August 1992 as a late substitute in a 4–1 victory against Paços de Ferreira.

-International

 He represented Portugal at the 1992 UEFA European Under-18 Championship, 1993 UEFA European Under-18 Championship and the 1993 FIFA World Youth Championship.